 2. Mediation: The Process

-3. Mediation, Computers and the Internet
+3. Mediation, Computers, and the Internet

-According to Kirby (1998) with the advent of computers and the Internet, “The speed, power, accessibility and storage capacity for personal information identifying an individual are now greatly increased.”
-For mediation to develop it is pivotal that frank and genuine communication between the parties and mediators occur.
-Mediators may communicate separately with a party; the “caucus” is often confidential between mediators and individuals unless they agree to waive their confidentiality or a court determines otherwise.
+According to Kirby (1998), with the advent of computers and the Internet, “The speed, power, accessibility and storage capacity for personal information identifying an individual are now greatly increased.”
+It is pivotal that frank and genuine communication happens for mediation to develop.
+Mediators may communicate separately with a person; the “caucus” is often confidential between mediators and you unless you agree to waive your confidentiality or a court determines otherwise.

 Each of you undertakes to fully and honestly disclose all materials and writings as mediators request.
 Written and oral communications are theoretically often without prejudice settlement dialogue.

 In sum, it seems to be preferable for several reasons that, wherever possible, individuals, couples, families, and groups can make voluntary use of options in conflict management such as mediation.
 Mediation happens in many contexts, including those linked to family, separation and divorce, parenting, property division, and human rights.
 For additional information, don’t hesitate to get in touch with us.